Cathy Milliken // Biography

 She has composed for theatre, opera, radio, film and created installations.
 She has been commissioned by the Berliner Staatsoper, Staatstheater Darmstadt, South Bank Centre London, the ZKM (Centre for New Media) Karlsruhe, The Experimental Electronic Studio of Freiburg, as well as the CCMIX(enakis) Centre in Paris, the German Public Radio Stations of Saarland, Hessen and the Deutschlandfunk and the Concerto Köln.
 Her orchestral work "Earth Plays" premiered by the Symphonieorchester des Bayerischen Rundfunks in December, part of the Music Viva Series for 2015.

 A later performance at the Tectonics Festival in Adelaide conducted by Ilan Volkov and featuring the Adelaide Symphony Orchestra and Jessica Azsodi won the Australian ArtMusic Award in 2016.
-She is nominated for the 2017 Mario Merz International Music Prize for composers.
+She was also a finalist in the 2017 Mario Merz International Music Prize for composers.
 Other Awards include “Prix Marulic” and “Prix Italia”.